 Hospitalization & Inpatient Care

-Traditional detox takes around 72 hours, while many residential programs are structured over 30, 60, 90 days or longer.
-In a residential setting, one participates in individual counseling, support groups, medical management (as needed), psychoeducation, family services, and so forth.
-Given that these programs focus on the whole individual, they gradually address each problem area while highlighting strengths—ultimately, reducing one’s desire to drink and improving overall quality of life.
+In a residential setting, individuals participate in counseling, support groups, medical management (as needed), psychoeducation, and family services.
+Given that these programs focus on the whole individual, they gradually address each problem area while highlighting strengths.
+Ultimately, inpatient programs aim to reduce the desire to drink and improve overall quality of life.

 Medications